IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 >  Article 3 requires States to undertake to ensure the equal right of men and women to enjoy the Covenant rights [^11]

 #### Non-derogable standard
-Human rights treaties allow States to resitict or limit some human rights under specific, special circumstances.
+Human rights treaties allow States to restrict or limit some human rights under specific, special circumstances.
 For example, under a state of emergency.
 These rights are   [derogable](https://en.wikipedia.org/wiki/Derogability).
-Provisions in human rights treaties of non-discrimiantion and equality between men and women are  not derogable.
+Provisions in human rights treaties of non-discrimination and equality between men and women are  not derogable.
 > Article 3 sets **a non-derogable standard** for compliance with the obligations of States parties as set out in articles 6 through 15 of ICESCR [^12]

 ### Which parts of government?